 03 of 04

-The Canterbury Park racetrack has a circumference of 1580 metres with a 317m straight.
+The Canterbury Park racetrack has a circumference of 1580 meters with a 317m straight.

 Parking is available for those wishing to drive.
 For those taking the train, the racecourse is about a five-minute walk from Canterbury station on Canterbury Rd.
 A free shuttle bus ferries racegoers from Strathfield train station.